luismartinezs/image-slider-react/notes.md

 - if viewport width/height ratio > 16:9, slide should fill full width OK
 - menu should adjust size depending on viewport size OK

-- load all images on mount
+- load all images on mount OK

-- function that makes slide fade out (opacity 0.0)
+- function that makes slide fade out (opacity 0.0) OK > solved with a css transition property
-- function that makes slide fade in (opacity from 0.0 to 1.0)
+- function that makes slide fade in (opacity from 0.0 to 1.0) OK > solved with CSS transition

+- When a menu item is clicked, it should stay extended to 60px, when another menu item is clicked, the first one should shrink back

 Behavior: